trpc/trpc/www/docs/main/contributing.md

 slug: /contributing
 ---

 Please contribute!
-Easiest way to get started is to look at any of the [open issues](https://github.com/trpc/trpc/issues).

-Feel free to contact [@alexdotjs on Twitter](https://twitter.com/alexdotjs) if you need help or want to give feedback.
+Feel free to contact [**@alexdotjs** on Twitter](https://twitter.com/alexdotjs) if you need help or want to give feedback.

+Anyone welcome.
+Any contribution very welcome, big or small.